opalmedapps/opal-admin/README.md

 3. `python -m pip install --upgrade pip`
 4. `python -m pip install -r requirements/development.txt`

+### Migrate Database and Create Superuser

+Before you can start, you need to migrate the database and create a superuser.
+Execute the following commands either in the virtual environment or in the `app` container.

+1. `python manage.py migrate`
+2. `python manage.py createsuperuser`

+Once this is done, you can go to [http://localhost:8000](http://localhost:8000) to access the frontend.
+Go to [http://localhost:8000/admin](http://localhost:8000/admin) to log in to the Django admin site with the superuser you created. [http://localhost:8000/api](http://localhost:8000/api) shows the available REST API endpoints to you.

 ### Pre-commit

 This project contains a configuration for [`pre-commit`](https://pre-commit.com/) (see `.pre-commit-config.yaml`).